cjmet/WeatherKitty/Project.md

 - [ ] Reorganize the modules logically so that WeatherKitty.mjs is the only required one.
 - [ ] Hardware Dev Machine
 - [ ] work Styles.css calculated sizes into WeatherKitty.css.
-- [ ] "NavTitle Shrink" on Load is causing some of the oddness, but I like the shrink animation any time other than load?
 - [ ] Maybe deploy to readme instead of index?
 - [ ] font, color, padding, less words, detail icon to pull eye, spacing
   - [ ] needs to be applied to media queries